masterwok/tpb-search-android/README.md

 # tpb-search-android
 An Android library for querying magnets from [thepiratebay.org](https://thepiratebay.org).
 The goal of this project is to provide a simple interface for querying thepiratebay.org via the site itself or through [various other proxies](https://github.com/masterwok/tpb-search-android/blob/master/tpbsearchandroid/src/main/java/com/masterwok/tpbsearchandroid/constants/Hosts.kt).

-When a query is started, the library attempts to query against all defined hosts simultanteously until the ```maxSuccessfulHosts``` count is achieved.
+When a query is started, the library attempts to query against all defined hosts simultaneously until the ```maxSuccessfulHosts``` count is achieved.
 When this happens, all pending queries are cancelled.
 Should the ```maxSuccessfulHosts``` count never be hit after the defined ```queryTimeout``` expires, then all pending queries are cancelled.
 An attempt to query a single host is aborted after the defined ```requestTimeout```.

 Once all of the responses are received they are flattened down into a single [QueryResult](https://github.com/masterwok/tpb-search-android/blob/master/tpbsearchandroid/src/main/java/com/masterwok/tpbsearchandroid/models/QueryResult.kt) containing [TorrentResult](https://github.com/masterwok/tpb-search-android/blob/master/tpbsearchandroid/src/main/java/com/masterwok/tpbsearchandroid/models/TorrentResult.kt) items and paging state.